AMK-MsC/amk-s2t/README.md

 #### Backend

-5. Change back to the root of the monorepo and then into the backend directory:
+5. Change back to the root of the amk-s2t and then into the backend directory:

 ```sh
 cd ../backend